okulovsky/kaia/brainbox/README.md

 To run the deciders via BrainBox, we have two endpoints, `/jobs/add` and `/jobs/join`.

 `jobs/add` accepts a list of dictionaries, each describing one job.
-What we did above with `BrainBox.Task.call(Boilerplate)` was actually a definition of the job with API.
+What we did above with `BrainBox.Task.call(HelloBrainBox)` was actually a definition of the job with API.
 Job has the following fields:

 * `id`: a unique string id of the job